 To help out small businesses, we have begun a writing series of articles on content marketing strategies for various industries.
 Our first article focused on the real estate industry.
 Today, we are shifting our focus to the automotive industry.

-Each industry has its fair share of unique challenges with reaching their consumer.
+Each industry has its fair share of unique challenges in reaching their consumer.
 Let’s shed some light on some of the well-documented problems facing the automotive industry.
 We will provide some unique solutions for the automotive industry that are transferrable to any other line of business.

-Check your dealerships Google rankings
+Check your dealership’s Google rankings

 Let’s do a quick activity to demonstrate the problem.
 Open up a google search by clicking here.
 Then, pick the first automobile maker and model car that comes to mind.
 For me, the 2020 Infiniti QX50 was the vehicle I chose.
 Search the year, make, and model of the car you have in mind and click enter.
 Let’s compare the results I found to the results you found in your online: